mdgreaves/hierarchical-empirical-Bayes/README.md

 ## Permutation-Based Analysis

-This repository includes a permutation-based analysis that tests whether first-level evidence gains are specific to the structure-based second-level prior, rather than to generic shrinkage (see the Supporting Information in the associated paper).
+This repository includes the full permutation-analysis pipeline used to test whether first-level evidence gains are specific to a structure-based second-level prior, rather than generic shrinkage (see Supporting Information in the associated paper).

-Because the full permutation pipeline depends on very large HEB/DCM files, this repository provides a lightweight toy demonstration in `perm/` focused on one network (Control A).
-The toy script (`heb_perm_bmr_rfx_bmc_toy.m`) preserves the core procedure, and `heb_perm_fig.m` reproduces the corresponding summary visualization (expected model frequencies and prevalence of positive first-level log-Bayes factors).
+The complete raw inputs required to rerun the full 17-network analysis end-to-end (full HEB/DCM structures) are too large to distribute here.
+To keep the repository lightweight while still enabling reproducibility, the relevant directory provides scripts and compact real-data derivatives sufficient to rerun the toy permutation analysis (for the first, *Control A*, network; `heb_perm_bmr_rfx_bmc_toy.m`) and regenerate the corresponding summary figure (`heb_perm_fig.m`).

 ## **Flexibility and Interpretation**
 The code in this repository can be easily modified to explore different data-to-prior-variance mappings, allowing for hypothesis testing regarding the relationship between structural and effective connectivity.